entigolabs/infralib-lab/quickstart/1/readme.txt

 **A summary of the created resources:**

-A VPC called "dev-net-main". <https://eu-north-1.console.aws.amazon.com/vpcconsole/home?region=eu-north-1#vpcs:>.
+A VPC called "dev-net-main". <https://console.aws.amazon.com/vpcconsole/home#vpcs:>.

-Subnets for public, private and databases in two zones with the required routes and NAT gateways. <https://eu-north-1.console.aws.amazon.com/vpcconsole/home?region=eu-north-1#subnets:>
+Subnets for public, private and databases in two zones with the required routes and NAT gateways. <https://console.aws.amazon.com/vpcconsole/home#subnets:>

-A new DNS zone for the domain **"dev.uN.entigo.dev"**.
+A new DNS zone for the domain **"dev.<Your parent zone>"**.

-Added the DNS zone NS records into it's parent zone. <https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=eu-north-1#>
+Added the DNS zone NS records into it's parent zone. <https://console.aws.amazon.com/route53/v2/hostedzones#>

-A wildcard certificate for the domain <https://eu-north-1.console.aws.amazon.com/acm/home?region=eu-north-1#/certificates/list>
+A wildcard certificate for the domain <https://console.aws.amazon.com/acm/home#/certificates/list>

-The AWS EKS Kubernetes cluster is provisioned with Add Ons and Node Groups <https://eu-north-1.console.aws.amazon.com/eks/home?region=eu-north-1#>
+The AWS EKS Kubernetes cluster is provisioned with Add Ons and Node Groups <https://console.aws.amazon.com/eks/home#>

 The essential integratsions are also installed into the Kubernetes cluster.